csae8092/posts/digital-edition-web-app/part-2-getting-started.md

 ```

 Save your changes and browse to [http://localhost:8080/exist/apps/thun-demo/pages/index.html](http://localhost:8080/exist/apps/thun-demo/pages/index.html).
 Click on **Home** where you should see the new link entry »show.html«.
-Following this should lead you to our
+Following this should lead you to

 [http://localhost:8080/exist/apps/thun-demo/pages/show.html](http://localhost:8080/exist/apps/thun-demo/pages/show.html).